Lantern Debt Recovery UK – Should You Pay? 2022

 Why have Lantern got in touch?

-If Lantern have either written to you or called you, it means they’ve taken on a debt that you owe to somebody.
-It might be a debt you’re aware of, or on some occasions it might be an old debt that you didn’t know you owed.
+If Lantern has either written to you or called you, it means they’ve taken on a debt that you owe to somebody.
+It might be a debt you’re aware of, or on some occasions, it might be an old debt that you didn’t know you owed.

 Is Lantern a legitimate debt collector?